-General Motors has announced that the all-new 2016 Cadillac CT6 will introduce a new technology that will replace the rear-view mirror with a streaming digital video system showing what’s behind vehicle.
-Earlier this year, GM Authority was first to report that GM filed a trademark application for the term THRUVIEW, which is believed to be the go-to-market name for the technology.
+General Motors has announced that the all-new 2016 Cadillac CT6 will introduce a new technology that will replace the rear-view mirror with a streaming digital video system showing what’s behind the vehicle.
+Earlier this year, GM Authority was first to report that GM filed a trademark application for the term THRUVIEW, which we believed to be the go-to-market name for the technology.

 The system, according to GM, will furnish the driver with a field of vision four times greater than that of a traditional mirror, while providing a clearer view that’s unobstructed by headrests, passengers, or the car’s roof or rear pillars.